No. 5 Ohio State outlasts No. 6 Kentucky 71-65

+Just as they did in a loss to Utah Wednesday in Las Vegas, the Wildcats found a way to keep the game within reach.

+But, just like the Utah game, Kentucky could not finish it off, leading to an 0-for-2 trip out West.

-Nate Sestina scored 17 and hit five 3-pointers, and Tyrese Maxey added 15 points for the Wildcats.
+Sestina scored 17 points and hit five 3-pointers, and Tyrese Maxey added 15 for the Wildcats.

+“We put ourselves in a position to win the game, but we just didn’t pass the ball,” Kentucky coach John Calipari said.
+“We’re opening up the court to drive people because everybody will collapse and when they did collapse, we shot it anyway.
+We’re still learning.”

 Kentucky opened the season at No. 2, moved to No. 1 after beating Michigan State and fell from the top spot with a surprising home loss to Evansville.
 The Wildcats already played one game at T-Mobile Arena this week, losing 69-66 to Utah after rallying from a 17-point deficit.